FLAMEGPU/docs/flamegpu/modelspec.rst

 The initial agent data information is stored in an XML file which is passed to the simulator as a parameter before running the simulation.
 Within this initial agent data XML file, a single ``states`` element contains a single iteration number ``itno`` and any number of (including none) ``xagent`` elements.
 The syntax of the ``xagent`` element depends on the agent definitions contained within the XMML model definition file.
-A ``name`` element is always required and must represent an agent name contained within the XPath equivalent of ``xgents/agent/name`` in the XMML model definition.
+A ``name`` element is always required and must represent an agent name contained within the XPath equivalent of ``xagents/agent/name`` in the XMML model definition.
-Following this an element may exist for each of the named agents memory variables (XPath) ``xagents/agent/memory/variable/name``).
+Following this an element may exist for each of the named agent's memory variables (XPath) ``xagents/agent/memory/variable/name``).
 Each named element is then expected to contain a value of the same ``type`` as the agent memory variable defined.
-If the initial agent data XML file neglects to specify the value of a variable defined within an agents memory then the value is assumed to be the ``defaultValue`` otherise ``0``.
+If the initial agent data XML file neglects to specify the value of a variable defined within an agent's memory, then the value is assumed to be the ``defaultValue`` otherwise ``0``.
-If an element defines a variable name which does not exist within the XMML model definition then a warning is generated and the value is ignored.
+If an element defines a variable name which does not exist within the XMML model definition, then a warning is generated and the value is ignored.
 The example below represents a single agent corresponding to the agent definition in :ref:`Defining an X-Machine Agent`.

 .. code-block:: xml